jaclu/olint/README.md

 #### plugin_file_types

 Lists all file types the plugin handles, defined as in the output of `file -b filename`.
-When processed this is comma-separated, so dont use the entire output in the definition!
+When processed this is comma-separated, so don't use the entire output in the definition!

 Since some Operating Systems use only lowercase for this, the definitions